 The more important reason that raw diets are ideal for using food energetics to support your dog’s health is that you can choose a raw diet with way fewer ingredients, and the diets can be customized to suit your dog’s needs.

-A whole prey raw diet will contain only meat bone and organ, with a small amount of produce or none at all.
+A whole prey raw diet will contain only meat bone and organ, with a small amount of product or none at all.
 You can choose each ingredient in your dog’s diet, and add your own ingredients, to ensure that they follow your food energetics plan.

 Trial and Error